Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 If that's enough choice for you, those who enroll in the PharmD program can choose between eight different concentrations that appeal to their interests.
 They are as follows:

-The school also offers other graduate programs pertaining to the study of Pharmaceuticals:
+The school also offers other graduate programs in the study of Pharmaceuticals:

 If you’re looking for a pharmaceutical program that is tailored to your interests, then the University of Illinois-Chicago is the place to be.